aws-samples/digital-rf-signal-impairment-detection/README.md

 ### Inference

 We can load the Autogluon model and run inference on sample IQ Constellation plots in the _inference/_ folder.
-This will yield results of either Normal, Phase Noise, Compression, or Noise (low SNR) per IQ modulation.
+This will yield results of either Normal, Phase Noise, Compression, or Interference per IQ modulation.

 ## Security